 Once upon a time, there was a blog post that set out to achieve what its creators wanted.
 It promptly fell flat on its face and never lived thereafter.
 Does this depressing story describe your efforts at creating an engaging blog or any content for that matter?
 No matter how great your product is or how revolutionary your service is, it's not going to sell itself.

 You have to craft a story around it because that's what people buy at the end of the day.
 It's a well-established fact that we buy emotions, not logic.
-In the B2B world, with its technical bent and almost black box-like products, storytelling often goes abegging in favor of pushing product features.
+In the B2B inbound marketing world, with its technical bent and almost black box-like products, storytelling often goes abegging in favor of pushing product features.

 While crafting a melodrama around your product is a touch excessive, you do need to frame your service or product within the context of a narrative.
 That's what engages both the emotional and logical sides of your prospect's brain.
 Here's how you can incorporate powerful storytelling when describing your product's USP and delight your prospects' need to hear a good story.